ICC U19 Cricket World Cup Americas Qualifier

-ICC U19 Cricket World Cup Americas Qualifier (formerly ICC Americas Under-19 Championship) is an international cricket tournament contested by under-19 national teams from the ICC Americas region.
+The ICC U19 Cricket World Cup Americas Qualifier (formerly ICC Americas Under-19 Championship) is an international cricket tournament contested by under-19 national teams from the ICC Americas region.
 The tournament has run bi-annually since 2001, occasionally with more than one division.
-The championship also serves as a qualification tournament for the Under-19 World Cup, though the number of teams progressing has varied.
-The most recent tournament was held in Canada and won by Canada.
-Canada are by far the most successful team overall, winning seven titles, to the two won by the United States and the single title won by Bermuda.
+The tournament serves as a qualification tournament for the Under-19 World Cup.
+Canada are by far the most successful team overall, winning seven titles, to the three won by the United States and the single title won by Bermuda.

 History

 Prior to the introduction of the Americas Under-19 Championship in 2001 there was no qualification route for associate and affiliate teams to the U-19 World Cup.
 As a result, the only Americas team represented in the 1998 competition was the full member, the West Indies.
-For the 2000 tournament, a combined Americas team was also given the chance to take part, representing the four longstanding associate members from the region: Canada, USA, Bermuda and Argentina.

 With the new championship came the possibility for an individual team to qualify for the U-19 World Cup.
 The winner of each championship would automatically go through to play in the finals the following year.

+For the 2000 tournament, a combined Americas team was also given the chance to take part, representing the four longstanding associate members from the region: Canada, USA, Bermuda and Argentina.